Pooja Hegde: Recent work (2025–present)

+In 2026, Hegde starred alongside Varun Dhawan in Hai Jawani Toh Ishq Hona Hai.
+She then reunited with C. Joseph Vijay for his final film Jana Nayagan.
+The film was scheduled for release on 9 January 2026, but was delayed due to censorship issues.
+It was subsequently leaked on piracy websites on 9 April 2026, prior to its official theatrical release.
+Ultimately, opened in theatres on 23 July.
+Despite the leak and delays, the film went on to rank among the highest-grossing Tamil films of all time.

-She will next reunite with Vijay in Jana Nayagan.
-Hegde will also star alongside Varun Dhawan in Hai Jawani Toh Ishq Hona Hai, in Kanchana film series sequel Kanchana 4 co-starring Raghava Lawrence, and will also star opposite Dulquer Salmaan in romantic film DQ41.
+She will next star in the Kanchana film series sequel Kanchana 4 alongside Raghava Lawrence, and opposite Dulquer Salmaan in the romantic film Sri Sri.

 Other work

 Hegde supports various causes through her foundation, "All About Love", which focuses on providing education and healthcare support to underprivileged children across India.
 She contributes a portion of her earnings to fund the foundation's operations.
 Hegde has been vocal on various topics, including women's rights, gender equality, and addressing the gender pay gap.
 She was honoured as the "Star on the Rise" at Femina and Mamaearth's Beautiful Indians 2023 for her philanthropic efforts.